flurdy/blog/_drafts/degoogling.md

 #### FitBit

 Not sure if the acquisition is approved/complete yet but I like my FitBit Charge.
-Though if ever Apple releases a watch that is not square and dorky like their current ones I could be tempted.
+Though if ever Apple releases a watch that is not square and dorky like their current ones then I could be tempted.

-#### Google Nest
+#### Nest

-I love my Nest Mini so much we now have 3 of them.
+I love my Google Nest Mini so much we now have 3 of them.
 And I can see myself buying other Nest products such as the doorbell.

 #### Google Assistant